JacquesCarette/Drasil/code/stable/dblpendulum/src/java/README.md

 ```

 How to Change Input:
-DblPendulum will take the inputs from input.txt and write the outputs to output.txt.
+DblPendulum will take the inputs from `Input.txt` and write the outputs to `Output.txt`
-Inputs can be changed by editing input.txt.
+Inputs can be changed by editing `Input.txt`

 ------------------------------------------------------------
 ## Version